 Making electronics projects is a lot of fun and it is nice to have a specific space to be our lab, a space where we have all we need to make our projects.
 It doesn’t have to be a full room or a big space.
 But it’s important to have “the” space!
 A space that is ours and where we can have all things we need to get the most of making electronics projects.

 Once you have your spot, you need to set it up!
-We’ll show you the tools we think every electronics lab must have.
+We’ll show you some essential tools to set up your own electronics lab.

 A multimeter is a measurement tool absolutely necessary.
 It helps you troubleshooting your circuits.
 Sometimes your circuits may not work because of faulty wires.
 Checking the connections with the multimeter can save a lot of time.

-If you’re looking for one, I truly recommend you an auto-range multimeter.
-The auto-ranging is a great advantage, because it saves you of the hassle of having to know which range of value the electrical characteristic you’re measuring falls under.
+If you’re looking for one, we truly recommend an auto-range multimeter.
+The auto-ranging is a great advantage, because it saves you of the hassle of having to guess which range of value the electrical characteristic you’re measuring falls under.
 Check the best multimeters under $50.

-If you’re looking for a soldering station, you may be interested in reading our suggestions about the best soldering irons for hobbyists.
+If you’re looking for a soldering station, you may be interested in reading our suggestions about the best soldering irons for beginners and electronics hobbyists.